bilderbuchi/ofStateManager/README.md

 To automatically test ofStateManager, you'll need [py.test](http://pytest.org/) (>=2.3.4).
 Run `py.test` in the project root directory to run the tests.

-To also get code coverage information, [coverage.py](http://nedbatchelder.com/code/coverage/) and [pytest-cov](http://pypi.python.org/pypi/pytest-cov) are used.
-Pytest-cov has the added benefit of being able to handle subprocess coverage correctly out of the box.

-Run `py.test --cov ofStateManager.py --cov-report html` in the console.

 ## License
 The code in this repository is available under the MIT License (see license.md).